Children’s Health Policy Update: Fall 2019/Winter 2020

 With approximately 700 women dying from pregnancy or pregnancy-related complications every year, the U.S.’s maternal mortality rate is the worst in the developed world.
 And disturbingly, there are stark racial inequities: Black, American Indian and Alaskan native women are dying at more than three times the rate of white women.
 According to the CDC, approximately 60 percent of pregnancy-related deaths are preventable, which illustrates a vital need for comprehensive, multi-pronged, preventive strategies.

-The proposed Home Visiting to Reduce Maternal Mortality and Morbidity Act (H.R.
-4768) responds to this need.
-Beginning in 2020, the Act would double the Maternal, Infant and Early Childhood Home Visiting Program (MIECHV) funding from $400 million to $800 million over two years.
+The Home Visiting to Reduce Maternal Mortality and Morbidity Act responds to this need and was passed by the House of Representatives on December 12, 2019.
+If passed by the Senate, the Act would double the Maternal, Infant and Early Childhood Home Visiting Program (MIECHV) funding from $400 million to $800 million over two years.
 Home visiting programs have been shown to reduce pregnancy induced hypertensive disorder, pre-term birth and maternal depression—all risk factors for maternal mortality and morbidity.
 Because home visitors have strong relationships with families, they better understand the social determinants affecting families’ health.
 This uniquely positions them to connect families with relevant resources and interventions, provide appropriate screenings and referrals, and help families develop relationships with health care providers in their community.

-In November 2019, NICHQ joined more than 50 national organizations that co-signed a letter offering strong support for the Home Visiting to Reduce Maternal Mortality and Morbidity Act.
-Consideration of this bill on the House floor is expected this month.
+In November 2019, NICHQ joined more than 50 national organizations that co-signed a letter offering strong support for the Home Visiting to Reduce Maternal Mortality and Morbidity Act and talks are underway to gain support for the measure in the Senate.

 Two pieces of legislation to keep your eye on: